topst-development/Documentation/TOPST-D3/Software/SDK/LINUX/Setting_Host_Environment.md

 ### 1.3.2 Utilities

 Install the utilities at once.
-To use Yocto Project, the following utilities must be installed on Host System (individual computer or development server).
+To use Yocto Project, the following utilities must be installed on Host System (inpidual computer or development server).

 ```bash
 sudo apt-get install -y gawk wget git diffstat unzip texinfo gcc-multilib build-essential chrpath